The libraries offer over 2300 study places. Some are freely available, some are available to Leiden University students

-During exam weeks, study places are available to Leiden University students only.
-Seats, including those marked with a light blue sticker, must be booked in advance.
+During the busy exam weeks, most study places are available to Leiden University students only and need to be booked in advance.

-- Go to Leiden University's online study place booking system - or download the app from the App Store or Google Play - and log on, using your Leiden University student account
+- Visit Leiden University's booking system website - or download the app from the App Store or Google Play - and log on, using your Leiden University student credentials

 - Select an available seat

 Please note that PhD students are staff/employees, and cannot book study places.

 You can use your reserved study space only after having checked in.
 Your reservation will be cancelled if you do not check in within 30 minutes after your booked time slot has started.

 - At the University Library and Law Library, you will automatically be checked in upon scanning your LU-Card at the entrance turnstiles